Pros and Cons of MySQL Replication Types and How to Run Them in the Cloud

 MySQL Master-Master replication

-Master-master replication has been evolved from master-slave replication and solves its major issues.
+Master-master MySQL replication has been evolved from master-slave replication and solves its major issues.
 This type of replication assumes that you have two or more master nodes that can accept both read and write requests.
 In addition, you can have multiple slave node for each of your masters.
 The replication between master nodes is asynchronous.

 - You have an option to scale write requests not only by increasing the computing capacity of a single master node but via adding additional master nodes.